 This blog is about learning who I truly am, when my most feared nightmares became my reality.
 I have been lucky that I have Charlotte.
 My amazing girl who makes me smile, who makes me feel alive and who, each day inspires me to put one foot in front of the other.
 With an open heart, I will share with you the story of my journey into motherhood.

 Beginning this blog feels like ‘I am turning an end into a beginning’.
 It is a good process for me and a way to channel my thoughts.
-It will give me the time to think about and acknowledge what happened last summer, as when you are in the thick of it, it is all about surviving each day and praying and hoping everything is going to be ok.
+It will give me the time to think about and acknowledge what happened during the summer of 2016, as when I was in the thick of it, it was all about surviving each day and praying and hoping everything to be ok.
 When I write, I feel like I can let go, where I can find inner strength and then continue getting through the day and being the best mummy I can.

 I have loved writing the words ‘my Campbellinas’, as for the first time since Esme died, I have been able to think about and remember how it was when they were both here.
 They were my little Campbellinas.
 I suppose they always will be but now the name is shared in a different light.
 In memory of Esme and the amazing support we received from the Leeds Neonatal team we set up a non-profitable organisation called ‘Campbellinas’.
 It has been set up to raise money to help support neonatal units.

-To find out more about Campbellinas, please visit the website or Facebook page.
+To find out more about Campbellinas, please visit the website http://www.campbellinas.com or Facebook page.